What is a dental bridge?

 fit into the open space in the mouth, "bridging" the gap.
 Most bridges are made of

-by dental implants rather than natural teeth.
+be supported by dental implants rather than natural teeth.

 Who is a candidate for bridges?